 If you or your kids aren't into shrimp, you can easily substitute chicken, pork, beef.
 Or, leave the meat out entirely and double up on the veggies for a hearty vegetarian noodle dish.

-Here are some of my favorites to include in this lo mein noodle dish: Carrots, red bell peppers, broccoli, red or green cabbage, baby corn, celery.
+Here are some of my favorites to include in this lo mein noodle dish: Carrots, red bell peppers, broccoli, red or green cabbage, baby corn, celery, and napa cabbage.